rhodanankabirwa/LLM_evaluation/README.md

 ## Evaluation domains
 The preliminary evaluation is based on questions from:
-Polar science
+- Polar science
-Agriculture and soil management
+- Agriculture and Soil Management

-## Implementation Notes
+## Implementation

 The ensemble methods were run separately using the code from their respective GitHub repositories.
 The core inference logic from the original implementations was preserved as much as possible.
 This project did not aim to redesign or optimize the ensemble algorithms themselves.